-The Digital HR Summit was held in Amsterdam on 27 – 28 March and attracted 100+ HR Professionals to learn about the adoption of digital workplace capabilities and the latest HR trends.
+The Digital HR Summit Amsterdam was held on 27 – 28 March and attracted 120+ HR Professionals to learn about the adoption of digital workplace capabilities, and some of the latest HR transformation trends.

 Despite the large amount of interest generated over recent quarters on the use of digital technology in Human Resources, it appears that ‘Digital HR’ as a catch-all term is inadequate to cover the multitude of implications that digital will have for HR and the business.
 It’s not presently fully clear what digital technologies mean for HR as a function and as a profession, given the vast scope of digital transformations sweeping across organizations.
 This lack of clarity comes in part from the fact that digital technologies are nothing new to HR or the business; but that the recent proliferation of tools and principles have begun to truly present viable and attainable alternatives to established HR systems.